-- Ensure that the pre-sales inspection work has been carried out by an authorized KTM workshop. - ✓ You will receive a delivery certificate when the vehicle is handed over. - Read the entire Owner's Manual before riding for the first time. - Get to know the controls.
+- Ensure that the pre-sales inspection work has been carried out by an authorized KTM workshop. - ✓ You will receive a delivery certificate when the vehicle is handed over. - Read the entire Owner's Manual before riding for the first time. - Get to know the controls. - Adjust the basic position of the clutch lever. (p.
+91) - Adjust the basic position of the hand brake lever. (p.
+94)

-- Adjust the basic position of the shift lever. ♣ (♀ p.
-129) - Get used to the handling characteristic of the motorcycle on suitable terrain before undertaking a more challenging ride.
+- Adjust the basic position of the foot brake lever. ◄ (□ p.
+102) - Adjust the basic position of the shift lever. ◄ (□ p.
+133) - Get used to the handling characteristic of the motorcycle on suitable terrain before undertaking a more challenging ride.